w3c/Guide/bp.md

 approve moving work to the Recommendation track, the Director may consider other factors not listed in this document as well.

+Assessing proposed work's ability to fulfull the W3C mission to [lead the web to its full potential](http://www.w3.org/Consortium/mission) is the traditional criterion the Team and Director use to evaluate whether to start a working group or advance a specification.
+While this is "aspirational", it requires judgment that balances the future potential the Web alongside the need for real developers to make the Web work in practice.
-In general, the "aspirational" criteria have been used by the team and Director for some time, and this document seeks to make them more explicit and generally applicable.
+This document seeks to make the factors that go into this judgment more explicit and generally applicable.

-The "emprical" criteria are inspired largely by the experience of some open source browser projects that use an [intent to implement](https://docs.google.com/document/d/1vlTlsQKThwaX0-lj_iZbVTzyqY7LioqERU8DK3u3XjI/edit#) process to build the case for shipping a new feature.This document refines this approach to apply to Recommendation Track transition decisions.
+The "empirical" criteria are inspired largely by the experience of some open source browser projects that use an [intent to implement](https://docs.google.com/document/d/1vlTlsQKThwaX0-lj_iZbVTzyqY7LioqERU8DK3u3XjI/edit#) process to build the case for shipping a new feature.
+This document refines this approach to apply to Recommendation Track transition decisions.
 The  [Web Platform Incubator Community Group](https://www.w3.org/community/wicg/)  has adopted something similar to [determine when a spec under incubation is ready to propose to a